Farmerc92/FallenChampions/README.md

     * weapon
         * Damage(DMG)
         * RequiredLVL(Req.)
+        * Sell price
     * armor
         * Defense(DEF)
         * RequiredLVL(Req.)
+        * Sell price

+#Currency
+* The main currency in this game is coin.
+* Three types of coin.
+    1. Gold (1) = 100 Silver
+    2. Silver (1) = 100 Copper
+    3. Copper (1) = 1 Copper

+* Currency can be acquired from killing monsters or selling goods to a merchant.

 #Combat
 * Combat will be turn based combat giving the player options to choose from.
 The hit percentages will be based off of a random number given the players accuracy(ACC) level.